MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/fine-tuning.md

 **Reducing training cost**

 If you set the detail parameter for an image to low, the image is resized to 512 by 512 pixels and is only represented by 85 tokens regardless of its size.
 This will reduce the cost of training.
-See here for more information.

 ```json
 {